buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeOperationEnum.md

 DOUBLE_SWING
 </td>
 <td valign="top" width="40%">Door with two panels, one swings in
-both directions and to the right in the main trafic direction the other swings also in both directions and to the left in the main trafic direction.<br>
+both directions and to the right in the main traffic direction the other swings also in both directions and to the left in the main traffic direction.<br>
 <blockquote class="note">NOTE&nbsp; Direction of swing (whether in or out) is determined at the <em>IfcDoor</em> or <em>IfcDoorStandardCase</em>.<br>
 <br></blockquote>
 </td>